tjcelaya/lagom.github.io/src/docs/1.3.x/java/resources/guide/cluster/PubSub.md

 @[service-impl](code/docs/home/pubsub/SensorServiceImpl.java)

-When a device submit its current temperature it is published to a topic that is unique for that device.
+When a device submits its current temperature it is published to a topic that is unique for that device.
 Note that the topic where the message is published to is defined by the message class, here `Temperature`, and an optional classifier, here the device id.
 The messages of this topic will be instances of the message class or subclasses thereof.
 The qualifier can be used to distinguish topics that are using the same message class.
 The empty string can be used as qualifier if the message class is enough to define the topic identity.

 Use the method `publish` of the [PubSubRef](api/index.html?com/lightbend/lagom/javadsl/pubsub/PubSubRef.html) representing a given topic to publish a single message, see `registerTemperature` in the above code.